lzgabel/zdb/README.md

 #### Inspect Banned Process Instances

-You can check if there are any processes stuck due to banning using the following commands.
+You can check if there are any processes stuck due to banning by using the following commands.

 List all banned process instances in this partition: